Lemon Orzo Pasta Salad

 How to Make Lemon Orzo Pasta

-Bring a large pot of water to a boil on the stove top.
+- Start by bringing a large pot of water to a boil on the stovetop.
 Add the orzo to the boiling water and let it cook for 8-9 minutes until al dente.

-Pour the lemony dressing over the orzo pasta.
+- Pour the lemony dressing over the orzo pasta and mix it in well.

 Tips for Success